 It is important to note that completion of the application process does not imply that the applicant will be admitted to the nursing program.
 Acceptance and placement in the program are dependent upon the individual’s academic record and upon the number of spaces available.

 To be considered for admission to the program, applicants must submit a completed application and:

 1. Have an associate degree or diploma in nursing from an accredited school.

 2. Possess an active unencumbered license to practice as a Registered Nurse in the United States.
-Provisional admission may be granted to an applicant to enroll in NURS 311 and NURS 320 in the semester immediately following graduation from an associate degree program.
+Admission with conditions may be granted to an applicant to enroll in NURS 311 and NURS 320 in the semester immediately following graduation from a diploma or associate degree program.
 Full admission is contingent upon obtaining an active license prior to the completion of NURS 311 and NURS 320.

 3. Have a valid RN license in the state in which you will be completing assignments.

-4. NOT been excluded from another nursing program for any reason, including (but not limited to) academic dishonesty, disruptive behavior, or course failure (If the student attended another nursing program they must submit a letter from the school’s Director or Dean of Nursing indicating their eligibility to return).
+4. NOT been dismissed from another baccalaureate nursing program for any reason, including (but not limited to) academic dishonesty, disruptive behavior, or course failure (If the student attended another nursing program they must submit a letter from the school’s Director or Dean of Nursing indicating their eligibility to return).

 5. Have a minimum cumulative grade point average of 2.0 based on a 4.0 scale on all college/university courses completed prior to admission.